 A primary objective of the process evaluation effort will be to help program designers and managers structure their programs to achieve cost-effective savings while maintaining high levels of customer satisfaction.
-Customer satisfaction can be measured through a battery of questions included within telephone surveys, online survey tools, or other interview instruments, and by reviewing program tracking data.
+Customer satisfaction can be measured through including a battery of questions in telephone surveys, online survey tools, or other interview instruments, and by reviewing program tracking data.
+Depending on the needs of the evaluation, we might also use focus groups, in-store intercepts, or the Delphi method in our process evaluation activities.
 Customer research will be used to help establish an understanding of program performance and to identify areas for program improvement.
 Customer research may also be used to inform NTG findings when deemed appropriate by the evaluation staff in accordance with program-specific evaluation goals.